-The installation and overall planning of your living room space is also much easier with wireless connectivity.
+The installation and overall planning of your multi room space is also much easier with wireless connectivity.
 You will still get the high quality stereo sound you want but with the benefits of Bluetooth streaming.
 All it takes is pairing all the devices and making sure the output power is correct.

 If you are renting property, you are less likely to invest in a more permanent stereo system.
 This is also where a wireless system can come in.
-Not only is it easy to set up, it’s also easy to break down into individual components and move them when your lease is up.
+Not only is it easy to set up, it’s also easy to break down into individual components and move them when your lease is up.9

 Can you make any speaker wireless?